BETULA......

 BETULA ermanii 'Grayswood Hill'

-This very fine selection, originally obtained from the Savill Gardens at Windsor, has distinct pink to orange peeling bark and rich deep yellow autumn colour.
+This very fine selection, which we originally obtained from the Savill Gardens at Windsor, has distinct creamy pink to orange peeling bark and vibrant, deep yellow autumn colour.

 BETULA ermanii 'Hakkoda Orange'